Kimberly Dawn Bolinsky Strong

 The family will receive friends 1:00-2:45 pm Sunday, October 29, 2017 at Oak Hill Funeral & Cremation Services.
 A Celebration of Life Service will follow at 3:00 pm in the J. Wayne Hamilton Memorial Chapel with Dr. Cecil Sturgill officiating.

-In lieu of flowers, the family requests memorials in Kimberly’s honor be made to the Gaston and Kaitlin Strong College Fund, Eastman Credit Union, 201 S. Wilcox Drive, Kingsport, TN 37660.
+In lieu of flowers, the family requests memorials in Kimberly’s honor be made to the Gaston and Kaitlin Strong College Fund, First Tennessee Bank, 412 W. Center St., Kingsport, TN 37660

 The care of Kimberly Dawn Bolinsky Strong and her family has been entrusted to the staff of Oak Hill Funeral & Cremation Services.